-- Definitions - 1.8 Kicking the Ring.
-The ring is kicked when a player intentionally moves the foot or leg to make contact with the ring, and makes such contact while the foot or leg is in motion. - 1.9 Playing End of the Stick.
-The playing end of the stick is the lower one third of the total length of the Ringette stick, measured from the tip upwards toward the butt end. - 1.10 Possession.
-The player / team that last contacted or controlled the ring has possession of the ring. - NOTE: The definition of possession ensures that a team is always considered to "own" the ring. - 1.11 Prohibited Area.
-A prohibited area is a portion of the rink in which a player may not legally participate in play. - Comment: Prohibited areas include: - a. the restricted area, for those skaters in excess of the maximum number permitted inside. - b. the attacking zone, for goalkeepers. - c. the goal crease, for skaters. - d. the free pass circle, during a free pass, for all players except the player taking the free pass until the ring is entirely outside the free pass circle. - 1.12 Restricted Area.
+- 1.15.a the restricted area, for those skaters in excess of the maximum number permitted inside. - 1.15.b the attacking zone for goalkeepers. - 1.15.c The goal crease, for skaters, excluding the AGK. - 1.15.d The free pass circle, during a free pass, for all players except the player taking the free pass until the ring is entirely outside the free pass circle. - 1.16 Restricted Area.
 The restricted area is the portion of the rink in each end zone extending from the end boards to, but not including, the free play line.
-Only a limited number of skaters are permitted to participate in play in this area. - Comment: The restricted area does not include the free play line.
-A ring in contact with the free play line is considered to be outside the restricted area, since it is playable by all skaters. - 1.13 Skater.
-A skater is a player other than a goalkeeper. - 1.14 Zone.
+Only a limited number of skaters are permitted to participate in play in this area.
+The restricted area does not include the free play line.
+A ring in contact with the free play line is considered to be outside the restricted area, since it is playable by all skaters. - 1.17 Shall, should and may.
+In this rule book, "shall" is used to express a requirement, "should" is used to express a recommendation or that which is advised but not required, and "may" is used to express an option or that which is permissible within the scope of the rules. - 1.18 Skater.
+A skater is a player other than a goalkeeper. - 1.19 Stick Check.
+A stick check is when a player intentionally moves their stick to make contact with the stick of another player who has control of the ring or is in a position to play the ring.
+A legal stick check shall only occur on the playing end of the stick. - 1.20 Zone.
 The central portion of the rink between the blue lines is the "centre zone"; the portion furthest from a team's defended goal is their "attacking zone"; and the closest portion is their "defending zone".
 Collectively, the attacking and defending zones are known as the "end zones".
 Each zone includes the entire blue line(s) bounding it.